baguilar6174/flutter-forms-app/README.md

 # Forms applicacion
-This application contains basic exercises and forms management using Bloc.
+This application contains basic exercises and forms management using Bloc and Cubit.

 ## Android platform overview